scale-tone/az-func-as-a-graph/README.md

 `npm install` is only needed once, of course.

 `{path-to-my-functions-project-folder}` can be either local folder or link to a GitHub repo.
+If it is a link, then it can as well point to a particular branch or tag and/or include a relative path.
+E.g. `https://github.com/scale-tone/WhatIfDemo/tree/20190516.1/WhatIfDemo-Functions`.

 `{output-file-name}` should be a file name with local path.
 * If its extension is `.svg`, the graph will be written to this file in SVG format.